deboniet/android-x86-isos/README.md

 # What is Android-x86?

 It's an open source project that ports Android to the x86 arquitecture so it can be executed in the computers that have that CPU arquitecure.
 The project is not mine.
-This repository it's just a link for the ISOs I built, and a memo of the the things I'm doing to archive the versions that are not in a ISO format.
+This repository it's just a link for the ISOs I built, and a memo of the things I'm doing to archive the versions that are not in a ISO format.

 # Why did you create this repository?